Montenegrin women's volley league: Montenegrin women's volleyball clubs in European competitions

 Montenegrin women's volleyball clubs have been participating in the CEV competitions since the 1998–99 season.

-The first team which competed in European cups was ŽOK Luka Bar. ŽOK Galeb are the only other team to play in CEV competitions.
+The first team which competed in European cups was ŽOK Luka Bar. ŽOK Galeb and ŽOK Herceg Novi are the other teams to play in CEV competitions.

 Montenegrin women's volleyball teams played in Women's CEV Cup and CEV Women's Challenge Cup, and from the season 2016–17 in the qualifiers for CEV Women's Champions League.

-During the overall history, two Montenegrin clubs have played in CEV competitions.
+During the overall history, three Montenegrin clubs have played in CEV competitions.

-As of the end of CEV competitions 2019–20 season.
+As of the end of CEV competitions 2023–24 season.